GM-Consult-Pty-Ltd/text_analysis/README.md

 * pass in a `TokenFilter` function to a `TextTokenizer` to manipulate the tokens after tokenization as shown in the [examples](https://pub.dev/packages/text_analysis/example); and/or extend [TextDocumentBase](https://pub.dev/documentation/text_analysis/0.12.0-1/text_analysis/TextDocumentBase-class.html).

-To compare terms, call the required extension on the `term`, or the static method from the [TermSimilarity](https://pub.dev/documentation/text_analysis/0.12.0-1/text_analysis/TermSimilarity-class.html) class:
+To compare terms, call the desired extension on the `term`, or the static method from the [TermSimilarity](https://pub.dev/documentation/text_analysis/0.12.0-1/text_analysis/TermSimilarity-class.html) class:

 ```dart